crushlovely/Amaro/README.md

 ## Details and Requirements
 The bootstrap assumes:

-* You are using Xcode 5 or later.
+* You are using Xcode 7 or later.
 * You have version 0.34.1 or later of the [CocoaPods gem](http://cocoapods.org/#install) installed.
 * You are on OS 10.9 or later
-* You are targetting iOS 7.0, at minimum (and thus will be compiling against at least the iOS 7.0 SDK).
+* You are targetting iOS 8.0, at minimum (and thus will be compiling against at least the iOS 8.0 SDK).
-    * As of [July 2014](https://developer.apple.com/support/appstore/), iOS 7 has an 90% adoption rate.

-And, optionally:

-* Sass/`.scss` support requires the [Sass command line tool](http://sass-lang.com/install) to be installed.

-**Want to use Swift?** Amaro won't stop you, but note that CocoaPods support for third-party Swift projects is still pending.
-See [this issue](https://github.com/crushlovely/Amaro/issues/17) for details and future plans.
+    * As of [October 2015](https://developer.apple.com/support/appstore/), 91% of iOS devices are on iOS 8 or later.

+**Want to use Swift?** Go to town!
+The small amount of code that is included in generated projects is in Objective-C, but you can blow it all away and replace it with Swift on a whim.

 ## What's Included?